rstudio/packrat/index.md

     > detach("package:devtools", unload=TRUE)
     > devtools::install_github("rstudio/packrat")

+You'll also need to make sure your machine is able to build packages from source.
+See [Package Development Prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) for the tools needed for your operating system.

 ## Next steps

 * If you skipped the screencast above, it's a good idea to go back and watch it.